Top phone screening interview questions and answers with examples

-Example: When I worked at a small publishing company, I sent the wrong quote to a client once, so I worked with my manager to apologize to the client, resend the right quote and made sure to double-check all quotes before sending them out in the future.
+Example: When I worked at a small publishing company, I sent the wrong quote to a client once, so I worked with my manager to apologize to the client, resend the right quote, and make sure to double-check all quotes before sending them out in the future.

 7. Tell us about a point in your professional history where your leadership made an impact.

 Questions like this can give you a better idea of where your candidate excels, and where their leadership can affect your company.
 These types of questions let you know how your candidate manages people, and whether their management style will fit in at your organization.